MCAT (Medical School Admission Test)

 When you are READY!
 The MCAT plays a huge role in your medical school admissions odds, so it is imperative to take the test when you are prepared and can do your best.
 The first step is making sure you are done with your prerequisite courses, which overlap with the content on the MCAT.
-This includes your general and organic chemistry, math/stats, physics and biology (including biochemistry!).
+This includes biology, general and organic chemistry, math/stats, physics, and biochemistry.
 While not necessarily required for admissions, psychology and sociology courses are recommended.

-Many students find it advantageous to study in the summer when there are less competing priorities.
-For those applying right after graduation (and taking a gap year), you may want to consider the summer after your junior year.
-In general, we recommend the latest MCAT test date be the April/May in the year that you are applying.
-However, this does not give you much flexible if you need to re-take.
+Many students find it advantageous to study in the summer when there are fewer competing priorities.
+We recommend a minimum of 300 hours of content review, test strategy, and completing at least 3 full-length practice exams prior to taking the MCAT.
+For those applying right after graduation (and taking a gap year), you may want to consider studying for it the summer after your junior year.
+In general, we recommend the latest MCAT test date be April/May in the year that you are applying.
+However, this does not give you much flexibility if you need to re-take.

 Plan ahead!
-The MCAT is only offered 21 times per year and fills very quickly, especially in California.
-It is not uncommon for students to sign up 6+ months in advance of when they would like to take the test.
+The MCAT is offered 21 times per year and fills very quickly, especially in California.
+It is not uncommon for students to sign up 4+ months in advance of when they would like to take the test.
 Register and find out about deadlines, locations, fees, and more.

 Yes, the AAMC Fee Assistance Program offers financial assistance to eligible applicants in the way of reduced MCAT registration fees, free practice tests and waivers for application fees.
 Please plan ahead and apply well before you plan to register for the MCAT and apply to medical school.